Automattic/blaze-ads/readme.txt

 Yes, you can review our [Terms of Service](https://wordpress.com/tos/), our [Privacy Policy](https://automattic.com/privacy/) and our [Advertising Policy](https://automattic.com/advertising-policy/) for full details on how we handle data and ensure compliance.

 == Changelog ==

+= 0.5.0 - 2024-09-30 =
+* Fix - fixing "The workflow is requesting 'actions: write', but is only allowed 'actions: none'."
+* Fix - Reinstate GH token in release PR action
+* Fix - Removes old dashboard compatibility classes.
+They are no longer needed
+* Fix - Removes permissions that were on the step level, this is not supported and caused action failures
+* Update - Changes the menu slug from wc-blaze to wp-blaze
+* Update - Improves the handling of the DSP API responses
+* Update - minor code cleanups, type hinting, access modifiers, return types
+* Update - Refactors the rest of the files to follow the new plugin's name
+* Update - Removes a reference to a remote image, and brings it into the plugin
+* Update - Removes the custom translation code to start using the default dotorg mechanism
+* Update - Update action permissions on a per job basis
+* Dev - Adds composer.json to the release build

 = 0.4.1 - 2024-08-19 =
 * Dev - fix concerns reported by running Plugin Check (PCP)